So you’ve just landed in Sri Lanka ready for the adventure of a lifetime, and now you need to know how to get from Colombo to Ahangama.

 It’s important to know that when travelling by train through Sri Lanka there is a tiered class system and there is a difference in the type of ticket you can get whether you book in advance or book on the day.

 If you would like to secure an assigned seat for the train journey then you must book a reserved ticket which has to be done prior to the day of travel.
+You can either go to the train station a day or two before your planned journey, or you can book them online.

 Alternatively, if you are not precious about where you sit (or even getting a seat) then you can turn up on the day and buy an unreserved ticket.